jwittrup/metiri24_apero/content/_index.md

 ---
 title: "Jesper Wittrup"
 subtitle: "Making rule of law efficient"
 description: "The aim with my international projects is to improve efficiency in justice.
+I have a strong track record of making sense out of complex and noisy data.
 I have pioneered the development of a smart case weighting system which allows for a more robust and cost-effective assessment of judicial workload and allocation of resources.
 In addition, I provide interactive web-applications designed to support data-driven judicial management."
 images:
   - kazakh_conf_renset.jpg
 image_left: true